gobelinlabs/gobelinlabs.github.io/content/en/posts/why_do_you_use_battlemaps.md

 ## Maps as starting or improv point
 Maps are also used as a starting point for creation in order to avoid huge expenses of creative energy for those who are more comfortable working on the narrative arcs rather than the geography or topography of a scene (which is a skill set of its own in the end).
-This way, the GM may scroll for inspiration in his gallery and pinpoint a few worthy locations, then imagine a background and a way to fit those locations into the scenario.
+This way, the GM may scroll for inspiration in his gallery and pinpoint a few worthy locations, then imagine a background plot and a way to fit those locations into the scenario.

 Some creators like [Neutral Party](https://www.patreon.com/neutralparty) are even kind enough to sort them by category, which allows a first level of filtering -- or you can organize them in a way that's meaningful to you 🙂